tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 # Unique username example

-Enforcing globally unique values is simple with strong consistency (thanks to tools like unique constraint indexes), but it becomes significantly more challenging with [eventual consistency](../glossary.md#eventual-consistency).
+Enforcing globally unique values is simple with strong consistency (thanks to tools like unique constraint indexes), but it becomes significantly more challenging with <dfn title="Consistency model that prioritizes availability and partition tolerance over immediate consistency">eventual consistency</dfn>.

 ## Challenge